shibatch/nofreelunch/README.md

 At the same time, many companies have built highly profitable products on top of this underfunded infrastructure.
 While they treat FOSS as a standard part of their technology stack, requests for support are often treated not as regular operating expenses, but as exceptional donations, or are not paid for at all.
 Many companies using FOSS do not treat FOSS maintainers as standard business partners.

 As long as this gap exists—where FOSS is essential to business but there is little investment in the human talent that supports it—the FOSS ecosystem remains fragile.
 Popular projects receive a high volume of maintenance requests, but maintainers cannot respond to them unpaid indefinitely.
+User companies expect maintainers to provide professional service without paying them anything, but of course maintainers can't survive without pay and have other jobs.
+Why should maintainers be expected to provide such generous service only to companies that pay them nothing?
 Burnout and the sudden abandonment of projects become almost inevitable.
 Ultimately, the companies and users who have built upon these projects bear the risk.

 The following sections explain this situation from a business risk perspective and demonstrate why a model that assumes endless free maintenance by upstream FOSS developers is not only unfair but structurally unsound as a business model.